DewEnforcer/movie-store-app/README.md

 # About
-App made using react implementing SPA with react router dom
+App made using react implementing SPA with react router dom.
+You can find backend for this app [here](https://github.com/DewEnforcer/movie-store-app-backend.git)
 # Setup
 Clone project:
 ```